Leave Day Trades Alone or Manage Them Actively?

 Because of the adaptability, the experienced active management trader will likely have a higher win rate than the hands-off trader.

 There are pros and cons to the hands-off and the active-management trading approaches.
 If you are just starting out, use the hands-off approach.
 This approach allows you to more easily see where potential problems lie.
 Also, you will be able to watch price movements unfold (once in a trade) without the psychological pressure of having to adjust your orders based on those price movements.
 The hands-off approach works well as long you monitor your results and make subtle changes to your overall strategy as market conditions change from month to month.

 This way, your win-rate and risk/reward ratios stay in balance.
 Remember, you are not interfering with individual trades, but you can change your overall strategy/trading plan as you notice strengths and weaknesses over many trades.

 As you watch prices move, you will gain experience in spotting when you should be exiting trades early and when you should be staying in trades longer than you originally expected.
 As this skill develops, you may opt to switch to an active management approach...but you don't have to.
-Active management requires more focus and discipline, so it takes plenty of time to harness the profit potential of adapting to current conditions.
+Active management requires more traits like focus and discipline, so it takes plenty of time to harness the profit potential of adapting to current conditions.